nucypher/nucypher/docs/source/staking/running_a_worker.rst

 Workers can demonstrate a vested interest in the success of the network by adhering to three core areas of responsibility (in order of importance):

-**#1 Keystore Diligence**
+**1. Keystore Diligence**

 Requires that the custodian keep track of a secret seed which can be used to generate the entire keystore.

 - Keep an offline backup up mnemonic seed phrases.
 - Use a password manager to generate a strong password when one is required.

-**#2 Datastore Diligence**
+**2. Datastore Diligence**

 Requires that material observed during the runtime be stored.

 A running worker stores peer metadata, re-encryption key fragments ("Kfrags"), and "treasure maps".

-Loss of stored re-encryption key fragments will indicate slashing on the bonded stake.
+Loss of stored re-encryption key fragments will lead to slashing of the bonded stake.
 If a worker node has already agreed to enforce a policy, then loses a Kfrag, network users can issue a challenge which is verified onchain by the Adjudicator contract.

-As a civic matter, datastore diligence is important for Ursula for several reasons Including storing node validity status (and thus refraining from pestering nodes with unnecessary additional verification requests).
-Loss of peer metadata means that the worker must rediscover and validate peers, slowly rebuilding it's network view while contributing to lessened availability and higher network traffic.
+As a civic matter, datastore diligence is important for Ursula for several reasons including storing node validity status (and thus refraining from pestering nodes with unnecessary additional verification requests).
+Loss of peer metadata means that the worker must rediscover and validate peers, slowly rebuilding its network view while contributing to lessened availability and higher network traffic.

 - Maintain regular backups of the worker's filesystem and database.

-**#3 Runtime Diligence**
+**3. Runtime Diligence**

 Requires active and security-conscious participation in the network.

 A bonded node that is unreachable or otherwise invalid will be unable to accept new policies, and miss out on inflation rewards.
-The bonded stake will remain locked until the entre commitment is completed.
+The bonded stake will remain locked until the entire commitment is completed.

 - Secure the worker's keystore used in deployment.
 - Keep enough ETH on the worker to pay for gas.
-- Maintain high uptime; Keep downtime brief when required by updates or reconfiguration.
+- Maintain high uptime; keep downtime brief when required by updates or reconfiguration.
 - Update when a new version is available.
 - Monitor a running ursula for nominal behaviour and period confirmations.